adanturtle/adanturtle.github.io/README.md

 Product Design • Web Design • Graphic Design • Advertising • Illustration

 **Designer for Hire:** Open to all creative fields.
 Range of experience includes small solo work to large year-round projects in a team environment.
-Remote work: Deliverables are presented and reviewed online using screen-sharing program.
+Remote work: Deliverables are presented and reviewed online using screen sharing program.

 ### Current Work